Hybrid Mediation

 • One of its key aspects is the mediator’s ability to hold private meetings with the participants and their lawyers where the mediator can ‘hold confidences’.
 This means that one participant can explore options for resolution without this being passed on to the other participant; in turn, the mediator can get a better idea of what lies behind each participant's negotiating positions.
 The confidence will only be released by the mediator once a participant explicitly directs this.

 • In hybrid mediation, financial disclosure takes place in a format agreed by the participants.
 Crucially, the mediator cannot hold confidences over financial disclosure, which always needs to be shared openly.
+One party wants to have full disclosure from the other party, this is the process that we will recommend should take place.

 • Although the participants can decide together what format they want the financial disclosure to follow, if the participants wish this can follow the same format as a court-directed process – i.e. with full disclosure by way of an exchange of Forms E, questionnaires and joint reports on properties, pensions and business assets.
 Crucially, however, this can be done at the participants’ pace and often a great deal more quickly than a court process.